- Gemini Home

 PIs of all classical programs must also submit Phase II observation definitions.
-The deadline for these is two weeks prior to the instrument block in which the classical nights are scheduled.
-(See the 2005A classical schedule and 2005A instrument schedule).
+The deadline for these is three weeks prior to the first scheduled night.
+(See the 2006A classical schedule and 2006A semester/instrument schedule).

-Programs that have not completed their Phase II definitions by the deadlines noted above will be dropped from the queue.
-In exceptional cases an exemption may be requested by emailing the relevant Gemini Associate Director (firstname.lastname@example.org for Gemini North, email@example.com for Gemini South)
+Programs that have not completed their Phase II definitions by the deadlines noted above will be dropped from the queue or schedule.
+In exceptional cases an exemption may be requested by emailing both Heads of Science Operations (ijorgensengemini.edu and mwestgemini.edu)

 In some cases GMOS PIs may be contacted directly and asked to submit their Phase II early to provide sufficient observations for pre-imaging and MOS spectroscopy at the very start of the semester.
 All MOS pre-imaging observation descriptions must be submitted by the regular deadlines (see table above).

 OT and Other Late-Breaking Changes for 2006A

 The principal changes to the OT software are listed on the OT Release Notes page.
 There are also several new policy changes.
 Here we summarise how they affect Phase II observation definition and point the user to further details.

 The "Notify PI" checkbox in the OT observation component is not yet active.
 Nonetheless, raw data are available "immediately" (usually within minutes) from the Gemini Science Archive using your OT (observing database) key for secure access to proprietary data.
 PIs will be notified by email once their data have been quality assessed and ingested into the archive and are available as a package along with other metadata (observing logs, calibrations etc).
 See more information about data retrieval from GSA.